schustischuster/evoGE/exprGenes/README.md

 ```

 ### Data input
-Download the [data](https://github.com/schustischuster/evoGEx/tree/master/exprGenes/data) folder and [R scripts](https://github.com/schustischuster/evoGEx/tree/master/exprGenes/R) to the working directory on your computer.
+Download the entire subdirectory to the working directory on your computer.
+One easy way to do this is using GitZip(http://kinolien.github.io/gitzip/).
 Then, set the file path for input and output files and source the scripts:

 ```R
 in_dir <- "./data"